Zev-G/csc207project/README.md

 ## Feedback

-The UofTGuessr team always wants to improve this project.
-If you have any questions, worries or suggestions please follow this link to
-[create an issue](https://github.com/Zev-G/csc207project/issues) to describe ay problems or share any suggestions.
+If you have any questions, worries or suggestions please follow this link to [create an issue](https://github.com/Zev-G/csc207project/issues) to describe ay problems or share any suggestions.

 Any and all feedback is accepted and appreciated as long as it is polite and non-abusive to the members of our team.